rsgalloway/distman/README.md

 ## Config

-Most congifation is done in the `stack.env` [envstack](https://github.com/rsgalloway/envstack) file.
+Most configuration is done in the `distman.env` [envstack](https://github.com/rsgalloway/envstack) file.

 Default config settings are in the config.py module.
 The following environment